Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Raiders stats and trends

-- The Raiders have been underdogs by 3 points or more eight times this year and are 5-3 ATS in those matchups.
+- So far this year, the Raiders have been installed as underdogs by a 3-point margin or more eight times and are 5-3 ATS in those contests.

-- Las Vegas' games this season have hit the over seven times in 16 opportunities (43.8%).

-- Las Vegas is 4-1 against the spread and 5-0 overall in games when it puts up more than 26.5 points.
+- Las Vegas is 4-1 against the spread and 5-0 overall when the team notches more than 26.5 points.

-- Las Vegas is 5-2 against the spread and 6-1 overall when the team piles up more than 361 yards.
+- Las Vegas is 5-2 against the spread and 6-1 overall when the team churns out more than 361.0 yards.

-- The Raiders have turned the ball over three more times (24 total) than the Chargers have forced a turnover (21) this season.

 Home and road insights

-- At home this season, Las Vegas is 3-5 against the spread and 4-4 overall.
+- Las Vegas is 3-5 against the spread, and 4-4 overall, at home this season.

-- The Raiders have one win ATS (1-2) as 3-point underdogs or more at home.

-- In eight games at home this year, Las Vegas has hit the over four times.
+- This year, in eight home games, Las Vegas has gone over the total four times.

-- This year in away games, Los Angeles is 4-3 against the spread and 4-3 overall.
+- In away games, Los Angeles is 4-3 against the spread, and 4-3 overall.

-- The Chargers are winless ATS (0-2) as 3-point favorites or more away from home.
+- The Chargers are winless ATS (0-2) on the road as 3-point favorites or more.

-- In seven road games this season, Los Angeles has gone over the total three times.
+- Los Angeles has gone over the total in three of seven road games this year.

 Powered by Data Skrive.